YomiRich/News-API/README.md

 A user is able to :
 * See various news sources
 * Select the ones they prefer
+* See the top news articles from that news source

 ## Specifications
 | Behaviour | Input | Output |